 Enabling Shared Catalog creates custom catalogs besides the default master product catalog of Magento.
 Then the default catalog will be hidden in the frontend, and company users (or B2B customers) will be able to see only the custom catalog created for them.
 Meanwhile, store admins can still manage all default and custom catalogs in the backend grid.

-It is also known as Price per Customer, as each product’s price is set differently for each B2B customer (or companies).
+It is also known as Price per Customer, as each product’s price is set differently for each B2B customer (or company).

 Why use Magento 2 Shared Catalog?

 Are you tired of customizing every single product’s price per customer group?
 With Shared Catalog Magento 2 features, everything becomes easy as a piece of cake to mass price setting for certain customers.
 As a result, personalizing B2B pricing experience on your online store is much enhanced and motivates buyers to make quicker purchase decisions.

 You can also provide better pricing for your targeted customer groups, not just the default groups of Magento, but the groups you defined for each custom catalog.
 Otherwise, you might as well set different pricing for individual customers as needed.

 Smoothen the customer experience as you give each one different pricing without them seeing the difference.
 Grant various price benefits for each customer, especially those that have stuck with you for a long time.

 Are you curious about how it works?
 Read on to get more insights about it.